Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/rtl.md

 ## Get familiar

-We recommend getting familiar with Boosted first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
+We recommend getting familiar with OUDS Web first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
 Once you've run through it, continue reading here for how to enable RTL.

 You may also want to read up on [the RTLCSS project](https://rtlcss.com/), as it powers our approach to RTL.

 {{< callout warning >}}
-**Boosted's RTL feature is still experimental** and will evolve based on user feedback.
+**OUDS Web's RTL feature is still experimental** and will evolve based on user feedback.
 Spotted something or have an improvement to suggest?
 [Open an issue]({{< param repo >}}/issues/new/choose), we'd love to get your insights.
 {{< /callout >}}

 ## Required HTML

-There are two strict requirements for enabling RTL in Boosted-powered pages.
+There are two strict requirements for enabling RTL in OUDS Web-powered pages.

 1. Set `dir="rtl"` on the `<html>` element.
 2. Add an appropriate `lang` attribute, like `lang="ar"`, on the `<html>` element.